openalloc/SwiftTabler/README.md

 ## See Also

-* [TablerDemo](https://github.com/openalloc/TablerDemo) - the demonstration app for this library, for `RandomAccessCollection` data sources
+* [TablerDemo](https://github.com/openalloc/TablerDemo) - the demonstration app for this library, for value data sources
 * [TablerCoreDemo](https://github.com/openalloc/TablerCoreDemo) - the demonstration app for this library, for Core Data sources

 Swift open-source libraries (by the same author):